vasanthps/nw-test-runner/README.md

 '<B>nwpath*</B>' - The path to the nw.exe.

-'<B>testFolder*</B>' - THe path to the unit test folder from current working directory.
+'<B>testFolder*</B>' - The path to the unit test folder from current working directory.

 '<B>ext</B>' - The extension you use for your test file name.
 Could be *.spec.js or *.test.js.